HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects

 \subsection{Gaia DR3 photometry and RCB stars' declines}

-The median Gaia G band apparent magnitude of known Galactic EHe and HdC stars is around 14 mag, as shown in figures~\ref{fig_DistribGband} and \ref{fig_GAIA_HR}.
-EHe stars have a bluer BP-RP median colour index, followed by dLHdC stars, and then RCB stars.
+The median Gaia G-band apparent magnitude of known Galactic EHe and HdC stars is around 14 mag, as shown in figures~\ref{fig_DistribGband} and \ref{fig_GAIA_HR}.
+EHe stars have a bluer Gaia BP-RP median colour index, followed by dLHdC stars, and then RCB stars.
 As an apparent magnitude of 14 roughly corresponds to the magnitude of the brightest Magellanic HdC stars, two factors explain the magnitude and colour distributions of Galactic HdC stars.
-Firstly, the interstellar extinction for the 20 reddest Galactic stars is very high (A$_V>$6 mag), as indicated in the bottom HR diagram in Figure~\ref{fig_GAIA_HR_DGandAv}.
+Firstly, the interstellar extinction for the 20 reddest Galactic stars is very high (A$_V>$6 mag), as indicated in the bottom colour-magnitude diagram in Figure~\ref{fig_GAIA_HR_DGandAv}.
+In calculating interstellar extinction parameters, one important data source was the 3D dust map created by \citet{2019ApJ...887...93G}.
+However, in cases where data from Green et al. was not accessible, we relied on E(B-V) reddening values provided by \citet{2011ApJ...737..103S} covering the entire sky.
+We used a value of 3.1 for the R$_V$ extinction factor.
 Secondly, about two-thirds of known HdC stars are the heavy dust producers RCB stars and some of them underwent a decline phase during the Gaia survey.
-As the Gaia G band magnitudes are calculated as the mean of the G flux series, the declines cause the mean Gaia G magnitude to be biased towards the fainter side.
+As the Gaia G-band magnitudes are calculated as the mean of the G flux series, the declines cause the mean Gaia G magnitude to be biased towards the fainter side.
 Using the Gaia light curves, we calculated the overall maximum brightness variation ($\bigtriangleup$Gmax) observed in the 34 months of Gaia DR3 data.
-This is shown in the top HR diagram of Figure~\ref{fig_GAIA_HR_DGandAv}.
+This is shown in the top colour-magnitude diagram of Figure~\ref{fig_GAIA_HR_DGandAv}.
 Most of the fainter RCB stars (G $>$ 15 mag) experienced significant luminosity changes, with a slightly reddened BP-RP colour index between 1.2 and 3.5 mag.
 More than 65\% of known RCB stars showed $\bigtriangleup$Gmax variations higher than 3 mag, with a peak around $\sim$6 mag.
 In contrast, only 18\% remained bright, with a maximum variation less than 0.5 mag.